[3.8] Zombies/SRS Occultist - HC SSF focused guide

 - Elemental Weakness.
 A curse reducing elemental resistances, that one is rather straightforward.
 I apply it together with Enfeeble by using Curse on Hit Support + Arc.

-- Auras.
+- Auras/Aura-like skills.
 Hatred provides bonus cold damage to our minions.
-Precision enhances their accuracy.
 In the Betrayal league I was able to add Aspect of the Avian as an additional source of movement speed/damage.

 - Mon'Tregul's Grasp.
 A unique Void Sceptre that greatly improves survivability of zombies and makes enemies killed by them explode, dealing fire damage to other nearby enemies.
-It’s the only unique I consider necessary, but it’s easy to get one by farming its divination card, Death.
-You can find it in maps like Marshes (T5 in 3.7) or Mud Geyser (T6 in 3.7).
+In the version 3.8 I don't consider it necessary anymore, but it’s relatively easy to get one by farming its divination card, Death.
+You can find it in a few maps, I usually choose Marshes (T5 in 3.8).

 - Profane Bloom.
 The Occultist’s passive skill that has a similar effect to Mon'Tregul's Grasp, but requires enemies to be cursed first and grants only a 25% chance for the explosion.
 Also, it allows us to apply curses to enemies with hexproof mod.
 Remember that some enemies, like totems, can never be cursed anyway.